[Below is my transcript of my video on how to get rid of bad breath fast, along with supplemental information on the topic.]

 The following foods are some of the main culprits of bad breath:

-- Onions and garlic — These are the biggest problematic foods for bad breath; use them in moderation while cooking and don’t eat them raw.
+- Onions and garlic — These are the most problematic foods for bad breath; use them in moderation while cooking and don’t eat them raw.

 - Fried foods or other high-trans-fat foods — These foods take a long time to move through the digestive system, therefore producing halitosis.